anar-apex/Java-Appium-TestNG/README.md

    - “appium:appPackage” : “appPackageValue”
    - “appium:appActivity” : “appActivityValue"

-## Run tests in BrowserStack with Parallel execution
+## Running tests in BrowserStack
 - Create a BrowserStack account (or use existing BrowserStack of current client/company)
 - Upload the app to the BrowserStack and copy app location link (ex: bs://51a13558a3e018454b141de69736b26f4f7d4c79)
 - Install BrowserStack plugin to your IDE (Eclipse, IntelliJ etc. )
 - Generate browserstack.yml file for the project
-  - right click on project -> click BrowserStack -> Integrate with App Automate SDK
-  - provide userName and accessKey and click OK
-  - In the project directory will be generated new file called "browserstack.ym" and that file will have available device details along with BS_Username and BS_accessKey, later sensitive details can be passed from GitHub secrets in runtime for security purposes.
-Initially there will be 3 available devices, but later we can add new device to the BS account, so we can run our tests in desired devices
-- Set "app" section to read your app location link in browserstack.yml
-  - app: bs://51a13558a3e018454b141de69736b26f4f7d4c79 (this field is different for different users)
+- Provide BS_Username, BS_AccessKey, BS_App_Location and BS_URL to establish connection with BS account
+- Create a new Parametrized testNG.xm file and run it

+## Running tests in local machine
+- Add your local device configurations to the "config.properties" file
+- Read config parameters in runtime and pass to the tests

+## Reporting
+- This framework generates Allure report for single test and entire test suite run.